whoinlee/figmaPlugins/README.md

 # Figma Plugins

-This plugin template uses Typescript and NPM and you can find instructions to get the plugin running at https://www.figma.com/plugin-docs/setup/
+This plugin template uses Typescript and NPM, and you can find instructions to get the plugin running at https://www.figma.com/plugin-docs/setup/

 Install Visual Studio Code